 Only, he’s trying to kill your cat or he’s able to bust out of his crate or he’s barking nonstop.

 These are things you can’t always predict or plan for.
 And guess what?
 Even the most experienced dog owner is not going to be excited about separation anxiety or cat aggression.

-Returning the dog is sometimes the responsible thing to do, so it makes me sad to see rescue volunteers bashing people on facebook for returning a dog that wasn’t a good match.
+Returning the dog is sometimes the responsible and best thing to do, so it makes me sad to see rescue volunteers bashing people on facebook for returning a dog that wasn’t a good match.